theonlymali/COMP5318-assignment2/README.md

-The main function of the code is described briefly in the assignment.
+The function of the code is explained in the rationale.
-Version of Python used:
-Packages used:
+All required software and packages are listed there.